Part of:Key features of the Intune management extension

 One of the easiest options is to simply force a reboot on the endpoint running the Intune Management Extension.
 When the system reboots, any services on that device should also restart, assuming that those services are configured to run automatically.

-To force a device restart, log in to the Microsoft Intune admin center and then select the Devices tab and then click All Devices.
+To force a device restart, log in to the Microsoft Intune admin center and then select the Devices tab and click All Devices.
 This should cause Intune to display a list of the managed devices.
-Click on the device that needs to reboot and then click on Restart.
+Click on the device that needs to reboot and select Restart.
 When prompted, click Yes to confirm the reboot.

 Force a sync operation

-Another process that admins can perform when Intune Management Extension agent service is not working correctly is to force the device to sync with Intune.
+Another troubleshooting step admins can take when IME-related actions are not working correctly is to force the device to sync with Intune.
 It is worth noting that forcing a device to sync does not trigger a restart of the Intune Management Extension agent service.
 In some cases, however, forcing a sync will cause a device that had been stuck to begin working again.

 Forcing a device sync causes the device to check in with Intune immediately instead of waiting for the next scheduled sync time.
-That way, any pending policy changes or other actions are applied right away.
-Forcing a device sync is the Intune equivalent to the Active Directory's GPUpdate /force command, which causes group policy changes to be immediately applied.
+This can help apply pending MDM-delivered policy changes more quickly, but it does not force an IME check-in for tasks such as Win32 app processing or PowerShell script actions.
+Forcing a device sync is the Intune equivalent to the Active Directory's gpupdate /force command, which causes group policy changes to be immediately applied.
 Therefore, forced sync operations are primarily used for expediting policy changes to a device, but forced syncs can also be used for troubleshooting purposes.

 To force a device synchronization operation, log in to the Microsoft Intune admin center.
 Once logged in, click on the Devices tab and then click on All Devices.
 This will cause Intune to display a list of all managed devices.
 Locate and then click on the device that you want to sync.
 When the device's Overview pane is displayed, click the Sync button and then confirm the operation by clicking Yes.